Channel crossings top 23,000 for year so far

 More than 2,000 migrants arrived in the UK after crossing the Channel last week, figures show.

-Crossings continued on Monday, marking the tenth consecutive day of arrivals amid a spell of warm weather.
+Crossings continued on Monday, marking the 10th consecutive day of arrivals amid a spell of warm weather.

 Some 2,017 people were recorded making the journey between Monday September 4 and Sunday September 10, according to PA news agency analysis of Home Office data.